w3c/wai-intro-wcag/content/new-in-22.md

 * [WCAG 2.2 W3C Candidate Recommendation Snapshot](https://www.w3.org/TR/WCAG22/) was approved for publication in September 2022
 * [Editors' Draft of WCAG 2.2](https://w3c.github.io/wcag/guidelines/22/) may include more recent proposed changes that are not yet all approved

 The main purpose of "Candidate Recommendation" is to ensure that the standard can be implemented.
 It is stable at this stage; however, it could change based on implementation experience.
-Specifically, 2.4.11 Focus Appearance is "at risk" and might not be included in the final publication.
+Specifically, 2.4.11 Focus Appearance is "<a href="https://www.w3.org/TR/WCAG22/#items-at-risk">at risk</a>" and might not be included in the final publication.

 More about Candidate Recommendation and the process for completing WCAG 2.2 is introduced in [How WAI Develops Accessibility Standards through the W3C Process](https://www.w3.org/WAI/standards-guidelines/w3c-process/).